Planning for a Northern Lights Vacation in Fairbanks—Top Tips & Clothing Recommendations

 Boots

-- Colombia Women’s Short Boot—This is a great reasonably-priced option by a solid brand.
-It may not hold up if you are outdoors for a long period of time, but should be warm enough for most of your needs.
+• Colombia Women’s Short Boot—This is a great, reasonably-priced option by a solid brand.
+It may not hold up if you are outdoors for a long period of time, but it should be warm enough for most of your needs.

 Accessories

-If you’re looking for a starting point for your packing list, here’s a free option for you.
+If you’re looking for a starting point for your packing list, here’s a free option.
 It has the core items you need.
-You can customize it for a trip like this one, adding in the items I mentioned above.
+You can customize it for a trip like this, adding the items I mentioned above.

 Warm-Clothing Rentals

-Many of the places offering activities like dog sledding do offer warm clothes (sometimes at a cost, though neither of the places we went charged).
+Many places offering activities like dog sledding offer warm clothes (sometimes at a cost, though neither of the places we went charged).
 Don’t have the winter wear that you need?
 No worries!

 There are places locally where you can rent warm clothes if you don’t have them and don’t wish to purchase them.
-At Alaskan Element, you can get things like really thick gloves, boots, parkas, and ski bibs.
+At Alaska Element, you can get thick gloves, boots, parkas, and ski bibs.

-Seeing the northern lights is an amazing thing to check off your bucket list and the entire northern lights vacation is a fun adventure.
-It does take some planning for a northern lights adventure but it really is well worth it.
+Seeing the Northern Lights is a fantastic thing to check off your bucket list, and the entire Northern Lights vacation is a fun adventure.
+It does take some planning for a Northern Lights adventure, but it is well worth it.

-Click here to learn more about seeing the aurora in Fairbanks, and here if you are looking for fun things to do while visiting Fairbanks.
+Click here to learn more about seeing the aurora in Fairbanks, and here if you want fun things to do while visiting Fairbanks.

 You Might Also Like